skip to main |

 Displaying of Muga fabrics by Fashion Designers of Assam in Bangkok :

+Every household in Sualkuchi is involved in Silk Trade.
+Considering that it takes two months to weave a saree and that it takes 1,000 cocoons to yield 125 gm of silk and that it takes about 725 gm to 1,000 gm for a saree, one can figure out why these creations are so expensive.
 The traditional colours like red, green and black provide a dramatic effect against the golden colour of the Muga fabric.
 The weavers have extended them to include colours like yellow, green, blue, beige, silver, coppery pink, brown and but the motifs remain traditional.
 The designs-woven or embroidered -show an amazing variety: trees, creepers, leaves, flowers, peacocks, birds and animals in stylised forms.
 Add to these the ethnic yet very modern geometric tribal motifs of the

 North-East states of India results in an unparalleled creation.Wedding sarees are adorned with gold and silver thread work.
 Looms are narrow, hence, the borders are woven separately and then stitched on, which is another facet special to the Assamese Muga saree.
 This also makes the saree heavy, formal, rich and exquisite.
 It is said that, Muga silk was patronised only by the Royalty and common people were forbidden from wearing it.